kojix2/ruby-htslib/README.md

 ### Need more speed?

 Try Crystal. [htslib.cr](https://github.com/bio-crystal/htslib.cr) is implemented in Crystal language and provides an API compatible with ruby-htslib.
 Crsytal language is not as flexible as Ruby language.
 You can not use `eval` methods, and you must always be careful with the data types.
 Writing one-time scripts in Crystal or playing with REPL may not be as much fun.
 However, if you have a clear idea of what you want to do in your mind, have already written code in Ruby, and need to run them over and over, try creating a command line tool in Crystal.
 The Crystal language is fast, as fast as the Rust and C languages.
+It will give you great power to create great tools.

 ## Documentation